-Toxics (ISSN 2305-6304) is an international, peer-reviewed open access journal which provides an advanced forum for studies related to all aspects of the toxicity of chemicals and materials.
-It publishes reviews, regular research papers and short communications.
-Our aim is to encourage scientists to publish their experimental and theoretical results in as much detail as possible.
-There is no restriction on the length of the papers, although authors should write their papers in a clear and concise way.
+Toxics (ISSN 2305-6304) is an international, peer-reviewed, open access journal which provides an advanced forum for studies related to all aspects of the toxicity of chemicals and materials.
+It publishes reviews, regular research papers, and short communications.
+Our aim is to encourage scientists to publish their experimental and theoretical results in detail.
+There is, therefore, no restriction on the length of the papers, although authors should write their papers in a clear and concise way.
 The full experimental details must be provided so that the results can be reproduced.
-Electronic files or software regarding the full details of the calculation and experimental procedure, if unable to be published in a normal way, can be deposited as supplementary material, if it is not possible to publish them along with the text.
+Electronic files or software regarding the full details of calculations and experimental procedure can be deposited as supplementary material, if it is not possible to publish them along with the text.

 MDPI Publication Ethics Statement

 Toxics is a member of the Committee on Publication Ethics (COPE).
 MDPI takes the responsibility to enforce a rigorous peer-review together with strict ethical policies and standards to ensure to add high quality scientific works to the field of scholarly publication.
 Unfortunately, cases of plagiarism, data falsification, inappropriate authorship credit, and the like, do arise.
 MDPI takes such publishing ethics issues very seriously and our editors are trained to proceed in such cases with a zero tolerance policy.
 To verify the originality of content submitted to our journals, we use iThenticate to check submissions against previous publications.
 MDPI works with Publons to provide reviewers with credit for their work.

 Authors and publishers are encouraged to send review copies of their recent related books to the following address.
 Received books will be listed as Books Received within the journal's News & Announcements section.

 Articles published in Toxics will be Open-Access articles distributed under the terms and conditions of the Creative Commons Attribution License (CC BY).
 The copyright is retained by the author(s).
 MDPI will insert the following note at the end of the published text: